Important building blocks:

 Sentence Positions

-A sentence is made up of several elements, each of which can be swapped around and slot into different positions, in a sentence.
-When is comes to German sentence structure, there are five important such positions to learn.
+A sentence is made up of different elements, and each element can be placed in different positions.
+In German, there are five key positions to know.

 Position 1